abstractguy/LSTM/README.md

 Development branch: LSTM/C/

-Development status: Writing the last files
+Development status: Testing everything

-To write: Feedback
+To write: Integration of all components in a main loop.

 How to build: